mmaao/m-rtech/source/files/remote_connection.rst

 ###################

 1. Open a new terminal window
-2. Connect your pc to Robotont's network
+2. connect the user PC to ROBOTONT's network or make sure that the user PC and ROBOTONT's on-board computer are connected to the same wifi router

   .. image:: /files/pictures/wifi_screen.png
     :width: 400